South Africa Family Safari with Teenagers

 Why we love it

-This trip visits a great spread of Southern African game reserves, putting you and your family right in the midst of the mighty 'Big Five' game of Africa, Camp at Kruger National Park under the African night sky.
-Experience the sights and sounds of the wild, perhaps the roar of a lion as you and your family drift off to sleep, A Zulu village tour introduces you and your family to a fascinating tribal culture.
-You might learn about anything from spear-making and bone-throwing to dancing and basket-weaving, Beautifully lit by candles and parafin lanterns, your spacious campsite in Hlane National Park is just a stone's throw from a floodlit waterhole frequented by elephants and rhinos, Enjoy a guided hike at Blyde River Canyon, where the spectacular colours and shades of Bourke's Luck Potholes are a photographer's dream
+Visit a great spread of Southern African game reserves, putting you and your family right in the midst of the mighty 'Big Five' game of Africa., Camp at Kruger National Park under the African night sky.
+Experience the sights and sounds of the wild, perhaps the roar of a lion as you and your family drift off to sleep., Meet local families and learn about different South African cultures on an immersive and enriching homestay experience at Phiring village., Beautifully lit by candles and paraffin lanterns, your spacious campsite in Hlane National Park is just a stone's throw from a floodlit waterhole frequented by elephants and rhinos., Explore Kosi Bay by kayak – the kids will love paddling around the mangroves and learning about traditional fish traps.

 Is this trip right for me?

-This is a participatory camping trip and everyone will embrace the team spirit by helping with camp setup, food preparation and cleaning.
+This is a participatory camping trip, and while you’ll have a dedicated support crew travelling with you, it makes for a better experience if everyone embraces the team spirit by helping with camp setup, food prep and cleaning.
 You will be putting up and taking down your tent as you move from place to place

-Malaria is a risk in these areas, so it's essential to consult a doctor about relevant medication prior to your trip.
+Malaria is a risk in some of the areas visited on this, so it's essential to consult a doctor about relevant medication prior to your trip.

 Important information